cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Now the board it's ready.
 Connect the serial cable (TTL232) to the computer and check which is the number of the serial port.

-Note: We need to install previosly the microROS agent.
+Note: We need to install previously the microROS agent.
 So you can follow the next guide to install it: https://github.com/microROS/micro-ROS-doc/blob/master/docs/install_and_run.md

 ## Run a publisher: